 Cascanet v.
 Allen 5th DCA August 2011

 Insurance companies almost always hire a Doctor to refute the claimed injuries suffered in a car accident.
 There is nothing “independent” about it.
-They are “hired guns” and must be cross examined by a skilled plaintiff’s attorney.
-In this auto accident case, the IME Doctor testified outside his report and it took the appelate court to get it right.
+They are “hired guns” and must be cross-examined by a skilled plaintiff’s attorney.
+In this auto accident case, the IME Doctor testified outside his report and it took the appellate court to get it right.